saint0x/symphony-sdk/CONTEXTAPI.md

 - **Intelligent Pruning**: Usage-based data retention with performance optimization
 - **Live Validation**: Context tree consistency checking and pattern conflict detection

-**Technical Achievement**: Converted complex, distributed context operations into a coherent API that agents can use as standard tools.
+We've converted complex, distributed context operations into a coherent API that agents can use as standard tools.

 ### 2. **Auto-Learning Pattern System**